 Theeman said he loves Bangor, and left the audience with this rallying cry:

 “There is an energy here and we — all of us — must keep the momentum going and we must all believe that we’re not at the end of anything,” he said.
 “We’re truly at the beginning of everything.”

 Hollywood Casino won the Business of the Year Award.
 John Osborne, the casino’s general manager, thanked the Bangor community in his remarks and said the honor was “the highlight” of his career.
 Following the event, he marveled at how far the community and Hollywood Casino has come.

 “If you were to say 10 years ago to people in Bangor that you were going to give the Business of the Year Award to a gaming facility, they would probably have been flabbergasted,” he told the BDN.

 The chamber also made an announcement that it was renaming its Community Service Award after M. Jane Irving, a 35-year veteran of Bangor Savings Bank, who passed away in August 2013.
 The first recipient of the M. Jane Irving Award for Community Service was the City of Bangor.

 Other award recipients include state Sen. Ed Youngblood, who received the Catherine Lebowitz Award for Public Service; Acadia Hospital, which garnered the Nonprofit of the Year Award; Steve Pound, associate director of workforce development at the Cianbro Institute, was chosen to receive the Arthur A. Comstock Professional Service Award; and Cerahelix, which took home the Bion and Dorain Foster Entrepreneurship Award.

-This article originally said Sutherland Weston produced all the videos that accompanied the awards.
+Correction: This article originally said Sutherland Weston produced all the videos that accompanied the awards.
 That was incorrect.
 WABI-TV produced the video that accompanied the Norbert X. Dowd Award.